-Here comes weight-loss pseudoscience-often appearing in spam, the Dr. Oz show, or random google search.
-Weight loss pseudoscience, especially those who claim it’s “easy”, are an American obsession, especially since since the country is experiencing an obesity epidemic.
-Americans are always seeking easy, simple, but effective ways to lose weight that don’t require them to change any behavior at all.
-In other words, let us eat our Big Macs and never exercise while taking a miracle pill, while maintaining a perfect Body Mass Index.
+Americans (maybe everyone else) are always seeking easy, simple, but effective ways to lose weight that don’t require them to change any behavior at all.
+In other words, let us eat our Big Macs and never exercise while taking a miracle pill and maintain a perfect Body Mass Index.
 If that existed, whoever sold it would be richer than Bill Gates.

-Recently, two junk science weight-loss treatments have been hitting the public consciousness – raspberry ketones and green coffee beans.
-Dr. Oz, who despite a solid education in science-based medicine, and has taken to promoting everything from homeopathy to Joe Mercola‘s various lunatic cures, has been pushing both of these weight loss non-working treatments to his audience.
-Or if you have a bad spam filter, I’m sure you’ve seen the emails promoting these two supplements.
+Two pseudoscientific weight-loss scams have been hitting the public consciousness – raspberry ketones and green coffee beans.
+Dr. Oz, who despite a solid education in science-based medicine has been promoting everything from homeopathy to Joe Mercola‘s various lunatic cures, has been pushing both of these weight loss scams to his audience in the past.

 On the other hand, other better-designed studies have shown no evidence of weight loss in rats even at levels that are equivalent to 200X the amount that a human would consume.
 And there is not one single clinical trial that has been published showing that raspberry ketones have any benefit in weight loss.

-Next up as a weight loss panacea are green coffee beans, which are just unroasted coffee beans.
-The belief that green coffee beens had an effect on weight loss resulted from a study that touted the “efficacy of green coffee extract in weight loss.”
-This caused the next big thing in weight loss.
-However, as with most one-off studies, it’s very easy to criticize.
-Let’s turn to the good people at Science Based Medicine, who can spot a good medical scam with one eye and both hands tied behind their backs, who take apart the study:
+This study caused the next big thing in weight loss.
+However, as with most one-off studies (that is never repeated by other researchers), it’s very easy to criticize.
+Let’s turn to the good people at Science-Based Medicine, who can spot a good medical scam with one eye and both hands tied behind their backs, who take apart the study:

-- It only involves 16 patients.
+- The study only involves 16 patients.
 A good clinical trial requires numbers that are adequate to gain some level of statistical significance, and 16 isn’t going to cut it.
 How about several hundred, with adequate controls, and information about any concomitant data that may have an influence over the results.